 Can I use shredded cheese to make mac and cheese?

 Don’t you dare put pre-shredded cheese in this mac and cheese in this.
 It is forbidden.
 Even the slightly fancier one.
 Nope.
 Indulgent mac and cheese works best with cheese you grate yourself.
 The reason why you don't use shredded cheese is actually because the anti-clumping agents in shredded cheese make it not as meltable compared to hand (or food processor) shredded cheese.

 Use a cheese grater for your cheese.
 Speaking of cheese, get some good stuff.
 If you want to get funky with it, Food Network has a whole article about different cheese pairings.
-Personally I prefer Sharp Cheddar + Mystery Cheese.
+Personally I prefer Sharp Cheddar + a Secondary Cheese.

-Thanksgiving--maybe add a pinch of nutmeg and some fresh thyme to tie it in and make it feel fall-ish.
-It’s the cheese I use when making a version of Panera Mac and Cheese at home for my girls (same basic recipe, throw in some white American Cheese too, easier on the buffalo).
+For Thanksgiving, I make a white mac and cheese with sharp white cheddar and swiss.
+Sometimes I add a pinch of nutmeg and some fresh thyme to tie it in and make it feel fall-ish.
+White Cheddar and Swiss is the cheese combo I use when making a version of Panera Mac and Cheese at home for my girls (same basic recipe but I throw in some white American Cheese too and go easier on the buffalo sauce).